What to Pack & What Not to Bring

 - an alarm clock and a fan (most buildings are not air-conditioned)

 - a bike!
-Most buildings on campus have designated bicycle racks or storage areas (please keep in mind that some racks are outside, and remember to bring a lock); you must register your bike with Transportation Services when you get to campus
+Most buildings on campus have designated bicycle racks or storage areas (please keep in mind that some racks are outside, and remember to bring a lock and helmet); you must register your bike with Transportation Services when you get to campus

 One more thing to consider: All students should think about insurance coverage for their personal property.
 You will want to make certain that you cell phone, laptop, clothing, and other personal property items are covered for incidents that result in damage or loss of your belongings.
 If you are not currently covered under a policy with your family, consider Cornell University's preferred personal property insurance provider, Arthur J. Gallagher & Co.
 Participation in this plan is optional, but strongly encouraged.
 Find out more here.